 Proseminar

-First-year students take a two-semester (ungraded) course on professional development led by the DGS.
+First year students take a two-semester course on professional development led by all departmental faculty.
 This course will introduce students to contemporary debates, academic writing, other aspects of the field as a whole, and various aspects of professionalization.

 Second-Year Empirical Paper Course